Blog

 You're Not Gonna Fix It

 I’m not going to justify kludges, or apologise for kludges.
 I don’t need help figuring out how to avoid them.
 Kludges don’t usually come about because we don’t know how to avoid them.
 They usually exist because we make a judgement call.
 We decide that a kludge is not worth avoiding.
 Dress it up any way you like, but it comes down to a decision.
-This post starts from the premise that in all liklihood there will always be kludges.

 Continue reading